Friends of Goleta Beach Park

 10. County Supervisors established Goleta Beach 2.0 Concept Planning Process Oct 2009

-2. Remove ~170 parking spaces and relocate offsite
+2. Remove ~154 parking spaces and locate offsite replacement parking facilities.

-1. Some County Decision Makers “afraid of” EDC lawsuit or CCC threat of removing unpermitted rock revetments
+1. Some County Decision Makers “afraid of” EDC lawsuit or CCC threat to remove unpermitted rock revetments and levying a fine of $375,000

-1. Just approved emergency permit rock revetment for Broad Beach Malibu residence
+1. Recently approved emergency permit rock revetment for Broad Beach Malibu residences

 3. Managed Retreat is an experiment and Goleta Beach Park is the first CCC project

-4. All rock revetments on western side of park have been placed above the high high water line (HHWL) with no evidence of sand erosion by such structure nor loss of sand to down coast beaches
+4. All rock revetments on western side of park have been placed above the high high tide line (HHTL) with no evidence of sand erosion by such structure nor loss of sand to down coast beaches.
+Sand movement measurements conducted by BEACON verify this fact.

 5. Natural sand nourishment today comes from ocean currents (Pacific Decadal Oscillation) vs sediment transport creeks and rivers dammed